matchinguu/sdk-releases/README.md

 This is Matchinguu Maven repo.
-We host out android SDK versions here.
+We host android SDK versions here.

 To check our how you can integrate matchinguu sdk into your android app please visit [Matchinguu Gmbh](http://www.matchinguu.com)